 On 8 May 2020, Justice Lee of the Federal Court approved the $49.5 million settlement with NAB and MLC Limited in its class action over the sale of credit card and personal loan CCI products.

 What are the next steps?

 Registration is now closed.
-We expect to begin distributing compensation between July and August 2020.
+Slater and Gordon made the first round of distributions on 7 July 2020.
+We expect to make a second round of distributions in August or September.
 If you still bank with NAB, Slater and Gordon will transfer your compensation into your NAB account.
 If you no longer bank with NAB, Slater and Gordon will contact you in the coming weeks to receive payment instructions.